mwcproject/mwc-qt-wallet/DOC/hotbit_withdrawal.md

 You now have the funds in your wallet.

-At this point you may want to look into our cold storage option project here: https://github.com/mwcproject/coldstorage
+At this point you may want to look into our cold storage project here: https://github.com/mwcproject/coldstorage

 This version uses command line, but we are working on a GUI version of cold storage as well.